 With you as my guide I entered into my innermost citadel,… and with my soul's eye, such as it was, saw above that same eye of my soul the immutable light higher than my mind – not the light of every day, but a different thing, utterly different from all our kinds of light...
 When I first came to know you, you raised me up to make me see that what I saw is Being, and that I who saw am not yet Being.
 And you gave a shock to the weakness of my sight by the strong radiance of your rays, and I trembled with love and awe.
 And I found myself far from you in the region of dissimilarity, and heard as it were your voice from on high: "I am the food of the fully grown; grow and you will feed on me.
 And you will not change me into you like the food your flesh eats, but you will be changed into me." ...
 And you cried from far away: "Now, I am who I am."
 I heard in the way one hears within the heart, and all doubt left me.—St. Augustine (354-430), Confessions 7.10.16

-Strange, then, is the blindness of an experience which does not consider that which it sees first and without which it can know nothing.
+Strange, then, is the blindness of an awareness which does not consider that which it sees first and without which it can know nothing.
 The eye, concentrating on various differences of color, does not see the very light by which it sees other things; and if it does see this light, it does not advert to it.
-In the same way, the eye of experience, concentrating on particular and universal being, does not advert to Being Itself, which is beyond every genus [i.e., transcendental], even though it comes to our experience first and through it we know other things … Thus our experience, accustomed to the darkness of beings and the images of the things of sense, when it glimpses the light of Being Itself, seems to itself to see nothing.
-It does not realize that this very darkness is the supreme illumination of our mind, just as when the eye sees pure light, it seems to itself to see nothing.— St. Bonaventure (1217-1274), The Soul's Journey into God 5.4.
-(Bonaventure actually uses “intellect” and “mind” instead of “experience” here.
-But in medieval thought intellect and mind were ways of experiencing.)
+In the same way, the eye of awareness, concentrating on particular and universal being, does not advert to Being Itself, which is beyond every genus [i.e., transcendental], even though it comes to our awareness first and through it we know other things … Thus our awareness, ... when it glimpses the light of Being Itself, seems to itself to see nothing.
+It does not realize that this very darkness is the supreme illumination of our awareness, just as when the eye sees pure light, it seems to itself to see nothing.— St. Bonaventure (1217-1274), The Soul's Journey into God 5.4.
+(Bonaventure actually uses “intellect” and “mind” instead of “awareness” here.
+But in medieval thought intellect and mind were modes of awareness, i.e., experiencing.)

 Religion is "to be one with the infinite in the midst of the finite and to be eternal in a moment"—Friedrich Schleiermacher, "the Father of Modern Theology," in On Religion: Speeches to Its Cultured Despisers (Cambridge: Cambridge University press, 1988 ), p.
 140